 But they include roundtrip airfare from Honolulu, all meals (at its own high-end Nobu-inspired restaurant), private fitness and nutrition consultations and daily wellness activities such as yoga, meditation and fitness classes.

 What to know

 Apart from the restaurants in the two Four Seasons resorts, there are few other dining options on Lanai.
-(The delightful Lanai City Grille in the cute and homey Hotel Lanai is an exception).
-So your food choices are basically limited to good, but expensive, hotel dining.
+(The delightful Lanai City Grille in the lovely Hotel Lanai is an exception).
+So your food choices are basically limited to superb, but expensive, hotel dining.

 So, what’s the best Four Seasons resort Lanai?